Christmas 2017 Mass Times - Catholic Outlook

 Bishop Vincent

-Most Reverend Vincent Long Van Nguyen OFM Conv DD STL, Bishop of Parramatta Homily for the Solemnity of Our Lord Jesus Christ, King of the Universe in Year A...
+Most Reverend Vincent Long Van Nguyen OFM Conv DD STL, Bishop of Parramatta Homily for the First Sunday of Advent in Year B 2017 at St Aidan’s Parish, Rooty...

 Follow